-Since 1974, when developers first targeted Cancún as a tourist destination, the northeast tip of Mexico’s Yucatán Peninsula has transformed from a scarcely inhabited strip to the country’s top resort destination.
+Since 1974, when developers first targeted Cancún as a tourist destination, the destination has transformed from a scarcely inhabited strip to the one of Mexico's top resort destinations.

 December and April